 During her career, Kristen has helped to shape changes to state law and regulations for a variety of issues ranging from how county human services are funded to alternative energy credits and tax assessment for farms and forestland.
 As an executive of two membership organizations, she led these nonprofits through significant changes that have improved their financial standing and service to members.
 She enjoys crafting strategies and mobilizing public interest advocates to engage in grassroots policy advocacy.

 Kristen earned a Bachelor of Arts in Political Science and Communication Studies from Lynchburg College and a Master of Science in Organizational Development and Leadership from Shippensburg University.
 Her community involvement includes the Junior League of Harrisburg, where she previously served as President, and continues to work to help mentor strong female volunteer leaders who contribute to various other community organizations.

-Maggie Livelsberger began her career with United Way of Pennsylvania in December 2015 as the Public Policy and Communications Associate.
+Maggie Livelsberger began her career with United Way of Pennsylvania in December 2015 as the Public Policy and Communications Manager.

 Prior to working for United Way of Pennsylvania, Maggie served as the Government Relations and Outreach Coordinator at the Pennsylvania Beer Alliance and a Legislative Fellow with the PA House of Representatives Education Committee.
 She is committed to leading effective policy change for Pennsylvanians.